SheetJS/sheetjs/demos/electron/README.md

 # Electron

 This library is compatible with Electron and should just work out of the box.
-The demonstration uses Electron 14.0.0.
+The demonstration uses Electron 17.1.0.
 The library is added via `require` from the renderer process.

-Electron 9.0.0 and later require the preference `nodeIntegration: true` in order to `require('XLSX')` in the renderer process.
-Electron 12.0.0 and later also require `worldSafeExecuteJavascript: true` and `contextIsolation: true`

 The library can also be required from the main process, as shown in this demo to render a version string in the About dialog on OSX.